DavidBert/N7-techno-IA/docs/docker.md

 This is it for this session.
 Do not hesitate to play a little more with Docker.
-For instance try to train the mnist classifier directly in your container and to collect the tensorboard logs and the resulting weights on your local machine.
+For instance try to train the MNIST classifier directly in your container and to collect the tensorboard logs and the resulting weights on your local machine.